-Ten titles will compete for the CBI Book of the Year Awards 2017, the most prestigious awards for children’s books in Ireland.
-The shortlist for the 27th CBI Book of the Year Awards was revealed today, Monday 13th March 2017 at the Crescent Arts Centre, Belfast.
-Each of the ten titles will compete for the high calibre awards, which .
+Ten titles will compete for the Children’s Books Ireland Book of the Year Awards 2018, the most prestigious awards for children’s books in Ireland.
+The shortlist for the 28th Children’s Books Ireland (CBI) Book of the Year Awards was revealed today, Monday 12th March 2018 at the Crescent Arts Centre, Belfast as part of Belfast Children’s Festival.
+Each of .

 BOLD GIRLS aims is to break down societal barriers and to instil confidence in girls and young women by showing them female characters in children’s books with agency, power and opinions, addressing at a young age some of the issues that stand in the way of women achieving their ambitions, whether that be in leadership, in government, in the .

 CBI is hiring!
 CBI is glad to announce that we are inviting applications for two positions: Programme and Events Officer (maternity cover, full-time) Sales and Marketing Officer (part-time, position offered subject to funding) We are looking for two dynamic individuals who would like to be part of our small and busy team.
 Click through the links above for detailed .

 Children’s Books Ireland is happy to announce some exciting changes to our board and staff.
 Kim Harte will join the Children’s Books Ireland team in early December as Publications & Projects Manager.
 CBI Director Elaina Ryan will take maternity leave from January 2018, during which time Jenny Murray, currently Publications & Projects Manager, will be Acting Director.
 Kim brings .